-2.0 BACKGROUND - TE HOROPAKI
+3.0 BACKGROUND - TE HOROPAKI

-- 2.1 The level of remuneration for Mayor, Councillors, committee chairpersons and Rural Community Board members of the Council is set by the Remuneration Authority.
-This is set on the basis of the population, expenditure and asset base of each local authority. - 2.2 Community Board salaries have been based on the Community Board population.
-This does not mean that the Community Board salary is a fixed multiple of its population; rather it means that there is relativity between the Board's population and the remuneration of its members.
+3.1 The level of remuneration for the Mayor, Councillors, Committee Chairpersons and Rural Community Board members of the Council is set by the Remuneration Authority.
+This is set on the basis of the population, expenditure and asset base of each local authority.

-3.0 REMUNERATION SYSTEM
+4.0 REMUNERATION